tnballo/high-assurance-rust/src/chp4/attack_2.md

   </figure>
 </p>

-An average user's requests are processed by this *normal machinery*.
+An average user's requests are processed by this *normal machinery*:

-The server starts up, binds, and begins listening ("Bind" transition above).
+* The server starts up ("Ready"), binds a socket, and begins listening for requests ("Bound" -> "Listening" transition above).

-The user connects to request a given webpage - at which point the server accepts the connection ("Listen"), opens the socket ("Accept") and transmits the requested content ("Transmit").
+* A user connects to request a given webpage - at which point the server accepts the connection, opens the socket ("Listening" -> "Open") and transmits the requested content (staying "Open").

-The socket is closed ("Close") and the page content is rendered by the user's browser.
+* With transmission complete, the socket is closed ("Open" -> "Closed").
+Page contents render in the client user's browser.

 Nothing untoward occurs.

 Now imagine this server has been misconfigured: it reports its exact software and version number when an error page is hit by any client (information leakage, poor operational assurance).